butla/microservice-playground/README.md

  * show a good testing configuration (ddt, testtools)
 1. How to elegantly pass authorization headers from REST resources to the models and their sub objects?
  * it seems that pre-request hook that set's some data in the request context and does some preliminary checks is OK.
 1. Does Heroku or Azure or other PaaSes have the mechanism of binding applications to each other or to services?
+Also look at Google App Engine and Python Anywhere.
 1. How does Cloud Foundry and Heroku assign processor time?
 1. Strict input validation for Python.
 1. Benchmark: Falcon app on Docker / Vagrant / host to check how the rest of benchmarks should be done.